-A request for someone’s health and care records should be made directly to us.
+A request for someone’s health and care records should be made directly to The Surgery(1) or the NHS SAR team(2).
 This is known as a Subject Access Request (SAR), as set out by the Data Protection Act of 2018.
-To do so please:

-We can refuse to supply some of your request if, for example:
+We can refuse to supply some of your requests if, for example:

 - it is likely to cause serious harm to the physical or mental health of any individual

 - the information you have asked for contains information that relates to another person